volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 You will need to first select the type of OLED you have from the `OLED Display Type` drop down.
 If you are not sure you can try selecting each type and clicking the `Save` button.

+If you have an I2C OLED and the default configuration does not work then see the section below.

+If you have an SPI OLED make sure the SPI reset, SPI DC, SPI CS dropdowns all match your hardware connections.

+### 5. I2C Device Scan

 If you have an I2C OLED display then you can check it is wired up correctly by clicking the `I2C Device Scan` button.
 This will return the addresses of any devices attached to the I2C busses.
 If it finds a device then be sure to set the `I2C Address` and `I2C Bus` drop downs to match the finding.

 If you have other I2C devices connected (that are not currently used by a driver) they will also be listed.
 It is not possible to tell which devices are displays, so if multiple devices appear in the scan, try setting the `I2C address`, `I2C Bus` drop downs and clicking the `Save` button for each device.

-Note: if you have HiFiBerry or similar DAC attached and it is working, it won't appear in the I2C scan because it's already in ue.
+**Note: if you have HiFiBerry or similar DAC attached and it is working, it might not appear in the I2C scan because it is in use.**

-### 5. Plugin Upgrade
+### 6. Plugin Upgrade

 If you have the plugin installed and would like to update the it, please use the following commands: